 National University of Singapore

-Jonathan Y. H. Sim is an Instructor with the Department of Philosophy, at the National University of Singapore, where he teaches Chinese philosophy and the Philosophy of Computing and Data Analytics to both undergraduates and working professionals.
+Jonathan Y. H. Sim is a Lecturer with the Department of Philosophy, at the National University of Singapore, where he teaches Chinese philosophy and the Philosophy of Computing and Data Analytics to both undergraduates and working professionals.
 He also teaches philosophy to the elderly as part of a collaboration between NUS and the National Silver Academy.
 For his passion in teaching and his effective teaching methods, Jonathan won the Faculty Teaching Excellence Award (FTEA) in 2019 and 2021.

 He is passionate about preparing his students to make an impact in society, and thus he has been mentoring and supervising many humanities and social science students for corporate internships in tech-related roles; and he has also been training many undergraduates to become effective and engaging educators under the University Teaching Opportunities Programme (UTOP).

 Jonathan has a special interest in crossing beyond disciplinary boundaries in the search for fascinating new insights to address age-old problems.
 It is for this reason that he has worked with Nobel Laureates (such as the late Sydney Brenner who discovered mRNA) and many top academics around the world to publish books on critical world issues, such as “Grand Challenges for Science in the 21st Century”, (New Jersey: World Scientific, 2018) “Buying Time for Climate Action,” (New Jersey: World Scientific, 2021) and “Fit for Purpose?
 The Futures of Universities.”
 (New Jersey: World Scientific, 2022)

 For his passion in sharing the joys of philosophy, and his knowledge of philosophy across a spectrum of applied issues, he has been invited to discuss philosophical issues about technology and society in panel discussions for the Financial Times and Channel News Asia.